majkg/UnrealWindowsMessageListenerModule/README.md

 ## Features

 ### Process Windows Messages
 The module allows you to intercept and process Windows messages directly within your Unreal Engine project.
-This is particularly useful for integrating custom input devices, handling system-level events, or implementing advanced user interactions.
+This is useful when integrating custom input devices, handling system-level events, or implementing advanced user interactions.

 ### Dynamic Message Handlers
 You can dynamically add or remove message handlers at runtime.
-This flexibility enables you to customize the behavior of your application based on specific requirements or user interactions.
+This enables you to customize the behavior of your application based on specific requirements or user interactions.

 ### Message Filtering
 The module provides filtering capabilities, allowing you to specify which types of Windows messages should be processed.
 This ensures that only relevant messages are handled, improving performance and reducing unnecessary processing.